Are you sure you don’t want some cauliflower?

 3. I actually want them to eat vegetables.
 Do I hope my kids will incorporate vegetables as they grow?
 Of course.
 But if they want to do it in their own time, so be it.
 It’s possible that if they make this choice, it’ll have greater staying power than something that was forced.
 Here’s the thing about human behavior: children (adults, too) don’t like being told what to do.
 In fact, if you force something, it’s possible they’ll double down with their resistance.
 I offer my children vegetables, but when they refuse, I respect (without judgment) their choices.

 4. I want them to experience body autonomy.
 It’s important to me that my kids feel in control of their bodies.
 That they get to say no to unwelcome touch, affection, attention, interaction, and yes, that they get to say no to food.
 We follow Ellyn Satter’s Division of Responsibility for mealtime structure, which suggests that caretakers decide what is served at a meal and when and children decide what they’ll eat (of what is served), how much they’ll eat, or if they’ll eat at all.
 My allowing them to say no to foods they dislike, consistent with Satter’s approach, allows them to develop and experience body autonomy.
 If they’re constantly having food forced upon them, it’s possible that they might come to believe that they don’t have total say about what happens to their bodies.
 This would be an unfortunate, likely dangerous, message for them to internalize.
+I also want them to respect other people’s bodies.
+Again, forcing an agenda on their bodies might lead them to believe that this is an acceptable practice with others.

 Again, I wish my kids would eat vegetables.
 The extra nutrients would be great.
 But to me, it’s not worth the additional vitamins and fiber to sacrifice the goals I share above.
 Relatedly, I allow my kids to eat sugar.
 This, too, I believe will help them develop a healthy relationship with food.